Maintainer(s): Cayle Sharrock

-We can't have fast, cheap digital assets and also highly secure and decentralised currency tokens on a single system.
+We can't have fast, cheap digital assets and also highly secure and decentralized currency tokens on a single system.

 Tari overcomes this constraint by building three layers:

 - A base layer that provides a public ledger of Tari coin transactions, secured by PoW to maximize security.

 - A DAN consisting of multiple independent side-chains that each manage the state of digital assets.
-It is very fast and cheap, at the expense of decentralisation.
+It is very fast and cheap, at the expense of decentralization.

-If required, the digital asset layer can refer back to the base layer to temporarily give up speed in exchange for increased security.
-This fallback is used to resolve consensus issues on the digital asset layer that may crop up from time to time as a result of the lower degree of decentralisation.
+If required, the digital assets layer can refer back to the base layer to temporarily give up speed in exchange for increased security.
+This fallback is used to resolve consensus issues on the digital assets layer that may crop up from time to time as a result of the lower degree of decentralization.

 Refer to RFC-0100/BaseLayer for more detail.

 The Tari base layer has the following primary features: